Chair of MFA Interaction Design at CCS, USA

 Founded in 1906 as the Detroit Society of Arts and Crafts, CCS plays a key role in Detroit’s cultural and educational communities.
 A private, fully accredited college, CCS enrolls more than 1,400 students, pursuing Master of Fine Arts degrees in Color and Materials Design, Interaction Design, Integrated Design, and Transportation Design and Bachelor of Fine Arts degrees in Advertising Design, Art Education, Communication Design, Crafts, Entertainment Arts, Fashion Accessories Design, Fine Arts, Illustration, Interior Design, Photography, Product Design, and Transportation Design.
 The College also offers free art education for more than 4,000 Detroit youth annually through its Community Arts Partnerships program.
 In addition, the College’s Henry Ford Academy: School for Creative Studies is a public charter middle and high school enrolling more than 800 students in a high-performance academic curriculum with a special focus on art and design.

-How to apply: Applicants are encouraged to apply immediately.
+Applicants are encouraged to apply immediately.
+The initial deadline for applications is 4pm (USA Eastern Time) on Monday, November 18th.
 The search will close when a suitable candidate is hired.

 The College for Creative Studies is an Equal Opportunity Employer.
 Employment decisions are made without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status or other characteristics protected by law.